munificent/craftinginterpreters/book/inheritance.md

 One important difference is that we bound `this` when the method was *accessed*.
 The same method can be called on different instances and each needs its own `this`.
-With super expressions, the superclass is a fixed property of the *class declaration itself*.
-Every time you evaluate some super expression, the superclass is always the same.
+With `super` expressions, the superclass is a fixed property of the *class declaration itself*.
+Every time you evaluate some `super` expression, the superclass is always the same.

 That means we can create the environment for the superclass once, when the class definition is executed.
-Immediately before we define the methods, we make a new environment to bind the class's superclass to the name `super`:
+Immediately before we define the methods, we make a new environment to bind the class's superclass to the name `super`.

 <img src="image/inheritance/superclass.png" alt="The superclass environment." />